 KIT (my favorite yearbook acronym) = Keep In Touch.
 Don’t fall off of your favorite employer's radar – resolve to have one touch point with your professional contacts this summer!
 The summer months are a great hiatus from school for many of you, but don't treat them as a hiatus from recruiting until you accept an offer.

 Although the recruitment process is a little quieter when school is not in session, it does not stop until you accept an internship offer.
-If you're not attending SLPs, here are some things you can do to make sure you stay alive for the consideration in the summer and fall offer periods.
+If you're not attending SLPs, here are some things you can do to make sure you remain under consideration.

 - Will you be visiting your desired internship city this summer?
 If so, contact the recruiter to see if you can swing by the office to say hello.
-Be prepared for them to say they won't have capacity to host you, BUT they may also say yes!
+Be prepared for them to say they won't have capacity to host you (or the office may not be open), BUT they may also say yes!

 - Want to plan ahead for fall recruiting events?
-Send your recruiting contact an email later this summer to say you’re looking forward to seeing them back on campus.
-Mention that you’d love to be included in any events they are planning to host.
+Send your recruiting contact an email later this summer to say you’re looking forward to seeing them this fall.
+Mention that you’d love to be included in any events they are planning to host (virtually or in-person).
 Hopefully they’ll respond with some dates you can mark on your calendar.

 - No real excuse to email your professional contacts?
 Not to worry, just send an email to say hello and that you hope they are having a relaxing summer.